bigchungus2303/HoopsInsight/README.md

 1. **Search for a Player**: Use the sidebar to search for NBA players
 2. **Select Season**: Choose the season and type (Regular Season/Playoffs)
 3. **View Analysis**:
-   - Season statistics with z-scores
+   - Season statistics and shooting percentages
    - Recent game performance trends
    - Probability predictions for next game
-   - Career phase and fatigue analysis
+   - Minutes played trend analysis
 4. **Compare Players**: Search for a second player to compare side-by-side
 5. **Export Data**: Download analysis results as CSV or JSON

 ## Advanced Settings

 Access advanced settings from the sidebar to customize:
-- **Custom Thresholds**: Set custom point/rebound/assist thresholds
+- **Custom Thresholds**: Set single target threshold for each stat (Points, Rebounds, Assists, 3PM)
 - **Recency Weight (α)**: Adjust how much weight to give recent games
 - **Career Phase Decay**: Enable/disable career phase adjustments